dwmorley/TRANEX/README.txt

 The Facades SQL script contains a method to generate receptor points (defined as 1m from the assumed front facade of a building).
 This script requires a layer of building polygons and a line road network with some indication of road type/importance (here we use OS ITN).
-The section at the bottom of the script creates the road_lut - this will have to be alter if a different road layer is used.
+The section at the bottom of the script creates the road_lut - this will have to be altered if a different road layer is used.
 The assumption is that a house will not have a front facing facade on a motorway (hence rated 10), more likely would be a 'local street' (hence rated 6).
 See Gulliver et al. 2015 (citation above) for more info.